araelecs/JSclassRAMIREZ/030-async-workout/README.md

 #Challenge
 #I tried to do something similar to what ColorCode did in his video with the pizza app.
 I used the same outline, but changed the names of callback functions to match our index file.
 I also changed the time interval as we are looking to time 1 minute.
 I can see this being used in other ways such as pacing.
 Maybe we can have the app loop a 1 minute timer to let the user know that they should switch to a different workout or have the app run a certain amount of times so that they can keep track of how many times they have done their workout.

+#Another thing we could make is a timer, it would be cool to make something simple but functional.
+I can also see this working as a study tool.
+I know quizlet has a timed quiz system that keeps track of how fast you can answer questions, which would be cool to make (in a much simpler way of course)